 Join the library

 Library membership is free.
 You can join from birth and members can borrow up to nine items at any one time.
-Your library card allows you to borrow from and return to any Northern Ireland library or library stop.
+Your library card allows you to borrow from and return to any Northern Ireland library or mobile library stop.

 You can join online or in any Northern Ireland public library.